Salar de Uyuni – A Trip Away From Earth

 Valle de Las Rocas → Uyuni | 163 km (100 mi) ⁝ 2:30 hours

 On the third day, you truly start to explore the Eduardo Avaroa Andean Fauna National Reserve and the Sur Lipez Province.
-You need to get up very early to arrive at the Sol de Mañana Geysers (“Morning Sun Geysers”), as it name suggests, for sunrise.
-It is a quite surprising place that make you feel like you are walking on a primitive Earth, as it was during the dinosaurs’ era or even before.
+You need to get up very early to arrive at the Sol de Mañana Geysers (“Morning Sun Geysers”), as its name suggests, for sunrise.
+It is a quite surprising place that makes you feel like you are walking on a primitive Earth, as it was during the dinosaurs’ era or even before.

 Since we were getting too frozen by the strong winds to stay any longer, we headed back to the Polques Hot Springs, where we enjoyed a nice breakfast.
 My swimming shorts were so well packed deep inside my backpack, itself so well packed on the roof of the jeep, that I gave up the idea of dipping myself into the hot springs.
 Never mind, I was happy enough with wandering along the shores of the Laguna Chalviri, and unsuccessfully trying to take pictures of the birds flying around me.

 On our way back north, we stopped again on the banks of the Laguna Colorada, to take a little break from all the driving, until we finally reached the small town of Villamar.
 This is where we had lunch.
 Villamar is a village with adobe houses and roofs covered with dry grass.
-Feels very much like a ghost town, specially when you notice the wreck of a plane’s tail exhibited at the top of a hill.
+Feels very much like a ghost town, especially when you notice the wreck of a plane’s tail exhibited at the top of a hill.

 I really, really wished we had more time to explore the next stop: the Valle de Las Rocas – Valley of the Rocks.
 It is a large area filled with bizarre rock formations with the weirdest shapes you can imagine.
 Of course, you get to explore the area a little around the car, but I think this place would have been great for a longer hike.
-Oh well, better seeing it like this that not seeing it at all.
+Oh well, better seeing it like this than not seeing it at all.